 Initially enacted in 2010, the Affordable Care Act (ACA), commonly known as “Obamacare,” seeks to provide more citizens with affordable health insurance than existing government aid offers.
 However, the program is not based on a novel idea.
 The ACA reconstructs Medicaid and the Children’s Health Insurance Program (CHIP) to make them more inclusive for citizens.
 Not only does the ACA attempt to make health insurance readily available, but the new law also aims to lower the cost of health care in general.
 This concern prompted the U.S. Congress to promote the ACA as the solution to the health care dilemma.
 The ACA also seeks to improve the quality of care for American citizens and broaden eligibility and enrollment policies.
-The team at medicaid-guide.org knows families must stay informed on the intricacies of the ACA and how it may affect their health care practices.

-Affordable Care Act Coverage and Benefits
+Learn About Affordable Care Act Coverage and Benefits

 All citizens must have health insurance under the ACA.
 However, citizens must pay private insurance companies a fee or file an exemption to satisfy the law in states that do not accept the alterations the ACA made to the Medicaid Program.
 Because of this opposition, some ACA repeal bills have been proposed, but no verdict has been reached.
-The team at medicaid-guide.org suggests that citizens consider these new repeals before deciding on health insurance.